2010 Suzuki DR200SE Long Term ReviewReview Last Updated: Nov 30, 2023

 2020 was the last year for the DR200SE in the Canadian market at which time the MSRP was $5099 + fees + taxes.
 The 2010 model has a seat height of 810 mm (31.8 in), 260 mm (10.2 in) of ground clearance, and a dry mass of 113 kg (249 lbs).
 The 2020 model has a seat height of 845 mm (33.3 in) and a curb mass of 126 kg (278 lbs).

 Bikes in this class include the Yamaha XT250 and TW200, Kawasaki KLX230/KLX230 S and Super Sherpa (discontinued), Honda CRF230L (discontinued) and CRF250L (discontinued, quite a bit heavier, higher seat).
-I suppose you could also include the Kawasaki KLX250S (discontinued) and KLX300 and Honda CRF300L, but these are higher spec., are a bit heavier, have greater performance and cost more.
+I suppose you could also include the Kawasaki KLX250S (discontinued), KLX300 and the Honda CRF300L, but these are higher spec., are a bit heavier, have greater performance and cost more.
+For 2023, the US also gets the CRF300LS which has a lower seat than the CRF300L.
+The CRF300LS isn't available in Canada (yet?).

 Service DataSources: Suzuki DR200SE Service Manual, 10th Ed., Sept 2008 and addendum for 2010 DR200SE from Suzuki Canada